samsmithnz/samsmithnz/README.md

             I created a very simple <a href="https://github.com/samsmithnz/SamsFeatureFlags">custom Feature Flags system</a>
             </li>
             <li>
-            I write very <a href="https://github.com/samsmithnz/OpinionatedSoftwareAdvice">opinionated software advice</a>, that should not be taken 100% seriously
+            I write very <a href="https://github.com/samsmithnz/OpinionatedSoftwareAdvice">opinionated software advice</a>, that should not be taken [too] seriously
             </li>
             <li>
             I tinker with <a href="https://github.com/samsmithnz/BattleSimulator">amateur game development</a>.
 I sometimes <a href="https://turnbasedengine.blogspot.com/">blog about game dev</a> too